-No. 2 – My second question then is, “When you do need to begin a lease?”
+No. 2 – My second question then is, “When do you need to begin a lease?”

 If someone wants to rent a currently available unit NOW, then you may have a candidate.
 If prospective tenant’s current lease isn’t up for six months, then your immediately available unit will be long gone.
 If you have multiple units, perhaps another down the road could work for this prospect.

 No. 3 – My third question is, “Do you have any other questions?